 - steaks and beef carpaccio.

 With all these in mind, I came up with these steak crostini with mushroom pate.
-The flavors all go so well together, and they’re a lovely mix of crisp bread, soft mushrooms and tender steak.
-Then that wonderful Pomora truffle oil bringing it all together.
+The flavors all go so well together, and they're a lovely mix of crisp bread, soft mushrooms and tender steak.
+Then the aromatic truffle oil brings it all together.

 These steak crostini are the kind of appetizer everyone will be drawn to on your table, and once they take a bite they won't be disappointed.
 A delicious combination of flavors, they're a truly delectable bite.
 Just make sure you make enough.